ninrod/rsynced-melpa/melpa/elpa-mirror-readme.txt

 might not work with another version of Emacs.
 So you need this program to compile package from local repository.

-This is the ONLY way to 100% portable Emacs setup.
+This is the ONLY way to have 100% portable Emacs setup.

 Usage in Emacs,
 Run `elpamr-create-mirror-for-installed'.